 Balance is important in all aspects of life, which is why this Charter doesn’t only focus on healthy food.
 It brings together a range of perspectives to improve our food environments in terms of experience, nutrition, variety, convenience and sustainability.

 Self-catering facilities like fridges and microwaves are always available, regardless of whether you’re an early riser or a night owl.
-We’re also working to provide purchased food options all day, every day via our snack and drink vending machines.
+We also provide purchased food options all day, every day via our snack and drink vending machines.

 When we talk about food, sustainability means more environmentally friendly packaging, composted food waste and sustainable sourcing.

-In particular, we’re fighting the War on Waste to reduce Deakin’s contribution to landfill.
-It started last year with the introduction of discounts for people who chose reusable cups for their takeaway drinks, and in early 2020 we rolled out the Skip Zero returnable cup scheme to further reduce the use of disposable cups on Deakin's campuses.
+In particular, we’re fighting waste to reduce Deakin’s contribution to landfill.
+It started with the introduction of discounts for people who chose reusable cups for their takeaway drinks, and in early 2020 we rolled out the Skip Zero returnable cup scheme to further reduce the use of disposable cups on Deakin's campuses.

 Not so long ago, 42% of our waste was made up of food scraps.
-This is why we have recently established a composting process in our cafe kitchens, where food scraps are composted rather than sent to landfill.
-By changing the way we dispose of these organics, we're making a huge impact - on average, we divert 180kg of food scraps from landfill every week!
+This is why we have established a organic waste stream in our cafe kitchens, where food scraps are composted rather than sent to landfill.
+By changing the way we dispose of these organics, we're making a huge impact; on average, we divert 865kg of food scraps from landfill every week!